The Bear Trap: What it is and How not to fall for it

 What is a bear trap in simple terms?

-A bear trap is a false signal where an asset's price drops sharply, tricking traders into selling, only for the price to reverse and rise again. -
+A bear trap is a false signal where an asset's price drops sharply to trick traders into selling, only for the price to reverse and rise again. -

 Who benefits from a bear trap?

-Large-scale investors or 'whales' often benefit.
-They may initiate the sell-off to accumulate assets at a lower price from panicked retail investors before driving the price back up. -
+Large-scale investors, sometimes called 'whales,' often benefit.
+They may initiate the sell-off to buy assets at a lower price from panicked retail investors before driving the price back up. -

 How is a bear trap different from a real bear market?

-A bear trap is a short-term event followed by a price recovery.
-A bear market is a long-term period of sustained price decline that can last for months or years. -
+A bear trap is a short-term event followed by a price recovery, often lasting hours to a few weeks.
+In contrast, a bear market is a long-term period of sustained price decline that can last for months or even years. -

 What is the opposite of a bear trap?

 The opposite is a bull trap.
-This occurs when an asset's price falsely breaks out to the upside, luring in buyers before it reverses and falls sharply. -
+This occurs when an asset's price falsely breaks above a resistance level, luring in buyers before it reverses and falls sharply. -

 What is a key indicator of a potential bear trap?